jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

     #!/bin/bash
     wc * | sort -k 1 -n > $1

-Now, `cd` into the `emily` directory and enter the command `../ordered_lines emily_lines.txt`.
+Now, `cd` into the `data` directory and enter the command `../ordered_lines data_lines.txt`.
 Notice that it says permission denied.
 This happens because we haven't told the shell that this is an executable file.
 If you do `ls -l ../ordered_lines`, it will show you the permissions on the left of the listing.